 Just showing up is not enough to make the most of these events and conferences.
 Plan ahead and lead with intention.

 I have watched women attending the Women’s Business Lakeside Conference in the past grow exponentially following the event.
 We do our best to set you up prior to the conference so you get the most out of the event.
 Here is what I suggest.

 Get to Know the Other Attendees Ahead of Time

 One of the most rewarding aspects of an in-person event is the relationships that result.
 Usually, you only have 2-3 days to cultivate these relationships at the event.
 A great way to jump start these relationships is to get to know attendees ahead of time.

 Most events have an online space (either a facebook group, mastermind, or online community) for attendees.
 This is a great place to start conversations, engage on posts, and reach out to get to know other attendees.
 You can even make plans to meet up before or during the event.

 Other events host local meetups prior to the event.
-Our group hosts once a month coffee chats at the conference venue.
+Our group hosts once a quarter networking workshop at the conference venue.
 These are wonderful opportunities to get to know the group members in person, and to ask others any questions you have about the event.

 Set Goals For the Event